clitic/vsdownload/README.md

 This problem arises when vsdownload makes get request to ts file and it returns a bad response body which results in corrupted downloads.

-This error maybe caused by incorrect segment uri which is auto parsed by vsdownload.
+This error maybe caused by incorrect segment url which is auto parsed by vsdownload.
 You can manually override it by following the given steps.

 Steps resolve this error:

-1. Check for m3u8 uri and other ts files uri/s from your browser's network logs or use **vsdownload capture** command. you will notice a comman uri attached to very ts file uri, then note it down as **blob**.
+1. Check for m3u8 uri and other ts files uri/s from your browser's network logs or use **vsdownload capture** command. you will notice a comman url attached to very ts file uri, then note it down as **baseurl**.

 ```
 Example: